suniipang/2016ML_contest_review/RandomForest_and_GBM.md

 ## Ensemble Method

 1. Bagging
 This algorithm generates multiple bootstrap training sets from the original training set and uses each of them to generate a classifier for inclusion in the ensemble.
-In general, bagging does more to **reduce the varianc**e in the base models **than the bias**, so bagging performs best relative to its base models when the base models have high variance and low bias.
+In general, bagging does more to **reduce the variance** in the base models **than the bias**, so bagging performs best relative to its base models when the base models have high variance and low bias.

 2. Boosting
 This algorithm involves **incrementally** building an ensemble by training each new model instance to **emphasize the training instances that previous models mis-classified**.
 Boosting does more to **reduce bias than variance**.
 For this reason, boosting tends to improve upon its base models most when they have high bias and low variance.